youmjb/SumatraPDF-mod/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------
 1) The size of box containing free text annotations will be automatically resized according to the size of the string.
 2) Image objects can be pasted and their size is also adjustable.
+3) Allows selected text area to be boxed

 Download the original source files of SumatraPDF and unzip to a folder
 ----------------------------------------------------------------------------------------------------------------------------------------------